safesploitOrg/doogle/README.md

 ### Loading Images with JavaScript
-In the 'images' table there is a row 'broken' which tracks images which return an error.
+In the 'images' table, there is a row 'broken' which tracks images which return an error.

 Because images are already loaded with a pure server-side solution, AJAX must be leveraged, loading images dynamically.
 Which is shown in ./assets/js/script.js